Saturday, December 10, 2022

 Students will keep the name card with them during the ceremony and bring it with them when they approach the stage.
 They will show it to the staff member at the end of the stage ramp so the card can be scanned, and then they will give the card to the reader before they cross the stage.
 Students should begin to cross the stage as soon as their name is read.

-If your name is routinely mispronounced, please contact your commencement reader and provide the correct pronunciation of your name.
-Readers will be announced in November.
+If your name is routinely mispronounced, please see your commencement reader when you receive your name card during line-up and provide the correct pronunciation of your name.

 Faculty Participation, Line Up, and Processional